zoujian310/zoujian310.github.io/_publications/2024/2024-pub-example-4.md

 pub_date:       "2024"

 abstract: >-
-  This paper proposes a novel MS DeepSC framework based on meta-learning with stochastic gradient descent (Meta SGD), which includes a lightweight S Receiver receiver inspired by MobileNetV2 and a self attention dynamic mbedding encoding (SA DEE) technique.
+  this paper proposes a novel MS-DeepSC framework based on meta-learning with stochastic gradient descent (Meta-SGD), which includes a lightweight S-Receiver receiver inspired by MobileNetV2 and a self-attention dynamic embedding encoding (SA-DEE) technique.

 cover:          assets/images/covers/3mt.png
 authors: